The Weaver#

 Ancestral Home#

-• Before his Feywild tower, maintained an elegant elven castle now fallen into ruin
+• Before his Feywild castle, maintained an elegant elven castle now fallen into ruin

-• The castle became infused with his magic — mirrors that forced visitors to confront personal fears, an Echo of his own soul bound to the throne room
+• The castle became infused with his magic — mirrors that forced visitors to confront personal fears

 • Contains a hidden underground chamber with an obsidian standing stone and dormant teleportation circle older than the castle itself